Pandulf Ironhead: Sole rulership

+Papal patronage

 Late in 965, a rebellion in Rome overthrew Pope John XIII, who was arrested and carted off to imprisonment in Campania.
 Whether he escaped or was released, he arrived in Capua not much later, seeking the protection of Pandulf, who gladly gave it.
 In return, and for the favour of the citizens, he erected Capua into an archdiocese and gave Pandulf's brother John the pallium.
 After ten months of exile, another revolt in Rome gave opportunity for return and Pandulf sent the pope back with a Capuan escort.

+Imperial favour

 In 967, the Emperor Otto I came down to Rome and granted Pandulf the vacant Duchy of Spoleto and Camerino and charged him with prosecuting the war against the Byzantine Empire.
 Pandulf and Landulf introduced Prince Gisulf of Salerno to the emperor at this time.
 They then took part in the imperial campaign of 968, but Landulf retired in illness and died at Benevento leaving two sons: Pandulf and Landulf.
-Even though Pandulf was with the emperor on the border of Calabria when news of Landulf's death reached him, he quickly returned to Benevento and associated with him his own eldest son Landulf, who was crowned prince in the church of Sancta Sophia, before rejoining the imperial campaign.
+Even though Pandulf Ironhead was with the emperor on the border of Calabria when news of his brother's death reached him, he quickly returned to Benevento and associated with him his own eldest son Landulf, who was crowned prince in the church of Sancta Sophia, before rejoining the imperial campaign.
 In that year, Otto left the siege of Bari in the charge of Pandulf, but the Lombard was captured in the Battle of Bovino (969) by the Byzantines and jailed in Constantinople.
 In 970, during his absence, the Byzantines besieged Capua and Marinus II of Naples ravaged the countryside.
 He was released later in the deal in which the Byzantine emperor John Tzimisces gave Theophanu in marriage to Otto's son Otto II.
 During his absence, the great principality had been administered by Landulf I, Archbishop of Benevento, and the young Landulf, with help from his mother, Pandulf's wife, Aloara.
 Benevento had been made an archdiocese in 969.